asuhub/get-to-know-xo/README.md

 * add people to the codeChallenge database
 * query people in the codeChallenge database by ID

-codeChallenge is a responsive web app built using the NERRDS stack (Node.js, Express, React, Redux, Database-Sequelize).
+codeChallenge is a responsive web app built using the NERDS stack (Node.js, Express, React/Redux, Database-Sequelize).
 It uses HTML5, CSS3, and Sass.

 It uses [materialize css](http://materializecss.com/) for styling.